defano/wyldcard/README.md

 ### Menus

-HyperTalk can control the menus that appear in the application menu bar as well as the behavior associated with them.
-However, unlike buttons or fields, changes to the menu bar are not "saved" as part of the stack nor are they restricted to the current stack.
-That is, modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.
+HyperTalk can control the menus that appear in the application menu bar and determine their behavior.
+Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
+Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.

-Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script that can be edited and are not assigned an ID or a part number.
+Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script that can be edited, and are not assigned an ID or a part number.

 The list of menus appearing in the menu bar is retrievable via `the menus` function.
 For example, `if the menus contains "Edit" then delete menu "Edit"`

 #### Referring to menus

 A menu or menu item can be addressed by its name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position in the menu (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
-When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using the string `-` to represent a separator).
+When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using the string `-` to denote a separator).
 When referring to a menu item, the value of the item is its name (i.e., `menuItem 1 of menu "Edit"` usually yields `Undo`).

 For example,

 ```
 if menu "Objects" contains "Card Info..." then answer "Try choosing 'Card Info...'"
 put the second menu into editMenuItems    -- typically all the menu items in the Edit menu
 answer the first menuItem of menu "Edit"  -- typically responds with 'Undo'
 ```

 #### Creating menus and menu items

-New menus are created in the menu bar using the `create` and `delete` commands.
+New menus are added to the menu bar using the `create` command and removed using the `delete` command.
 For example, `create menu "My Custom Menu"` or `if the menus contains "My Custom Menu" then delete menu "My Custom Menu"`.
-Note that when creating a new menu it will be added to the end of the menu bar (the far-right position).
+Note that when creating a new menu it will be added to the end of the menu bar (furthest right position).

 You cannot create two menus that share the same name, nor can you delete a menu that does not exist.

 The value of each menu is treated as a list; you can add, delete, or modify menu items by mutating items in the menu's value.
 For example, to replace the contents of a menu `put "Item 1,-,Item 2" into menu "My Custom Menu"`.
 To append items to a menu, `put "Item 3" after the last line of menu "My Custom Menu"`.
 To delete a menu item, `delete the second line of menu "Edit"`

-Use the `reset menuBar` command to restore the application menu bar to its default state
+Use the `reset menuBar` command to restore the application menu bar to eliminate any changes you've made to the menu bar and restore the default menus and menu items.

 #### Responding to user selections in the menu bar

+Menus created by script have no default behavior.
 When the user chooses a menu from the menu bar, the `doMenu` system message is sent to the current card.
 A handler placed in the card, background or stack script can intercept this message and provide custom behavior.
+(Note that `menu`-styled buttons do not send the `doMenu` message; only menus in the menu bar send this message).

 For example, place the following handler in a stack script to prompt the user to confirm if they really want to edit the background of the card: